nardew/talipp/README.md

 ### What's new in the latest version

-- new `SuperTrend` indicator added
+- new `TTM Squeeze` indicator added!

 For the full history of changes see [CHANGELOG](https://github.com/nardew/talipp/blob/master/CHANGELOG.md).